finos/common-domain-model/README.rst

 * **Enables inter-operability and straight-through processing** across firms, solutions and platforms, reducing the need for reconciliation caused by variations in how each firm records trade lifecycle events.
 * **Accelerates financial technology innovation** by providing a common, readily operational foundation for how technologies like distributed ledger, smart contracts, cloud computing, and artificial intelligence can be applied to financial markets.
-* **Delivers better regulatory oversight** by promoting transparency and alignment between regulators and market participants.
-In addition, CDM enables consistency in regulatory reporting by providing standard representations of transactions and delivering machine executable reporting requirements.
+* **Delivers better regulatory oversight**, promotes transparency and alignment between regulators and market participants and enables consistency in regulatory reporting, by providing a standard representation of trade data and supporting machine executable reporting requirements.

 Further detailed information about the CDM and its application is available in the following resources: